shaka-project/shaka-player-embedded/README.md

 separately [from Widevine](http://www.widevine.com/contact), under license.
 The Widevine CDM is not open-source.

-We don't have an exact release date yet, but the Widevine CDM for iOS should be available by the time we tag v1.0 of Shaka Player Embedded.
+Adding Widevine support requires compiling from source; you cannot use the pre-built versions.
+Follow the instructions in the Widevine CDM repo for how to build it.

+This requires the use of at least v15.2.3 of the Widevine CDM.

 ## Setting up for development